 - Using the surrounding values, we need to estimate the quantity values in those cells.

-- Next, select the range of cells D6:D8, and then go to the Home tab > Editing group.
+- Select the range of cells D6:D8 and go to the Home tab > Editing.

 - In the Series window, click on the Columns in the Series in option and select Growth in the Type option.